 ¼ c. oil

 DIRECTIONS: Preheat oven to 350º.
 Process liver in a food processor until smooth.
 It’s vile looking, but try not to dwell on that.
 Add the eggs, oil, flour and oats and pulse until well blended.
 Scrape out onto a 13×15″ jelly roll pan that has been sprayed or oiled well.
 Using a rubber spatula, spread out evenly, trying to make it as evenly thick as possible.
 Bake at 350º for 10-12 minutes until center is dry to the touch.
 Remove and cool.
 Cut into 1″ squares.
 When totally cool, use a metal spatula to remove them from the pan.
 Store in a gallon ziploc bag in your freezer until ready to use.
-The recipe rating below came directly from my two dogs. 🙂
+The recipe rating below came directly from my little Button. 🙂